-You have two options when it comes to selecting your personal property coverage:
+You have two options when it comes to selecting your property coverage:

 - Replacement cost coverage means that your policy will cover the cost it would take to replace your items with brand new ones.
 Renters insurance premiums are typically higher for this type of coverage.

-Another factor that will impact the cost of your policy is the deductible you select.
-Typical deductibles range from $500 to $1,500 and this is the amount you must pay when you file a claim.
-Regardless of which coverage options you choose, your protections will have a maximum dollar amount that will be covered in the event of a claim.
+Another factor that will impact the cost of your policy is the deductible.
+Typical ones range from $500 to $1,500, and this is the amount you must pay when you file a claim.
+Regardless of which coverage options you choose, your protection will have a maximum dollar amount covered in the event of a claim.

 Is Renters Insurance Coverage Worth It?

-You might think that you don’t have many “valuable” belongings, but if you do the math and begin to add up how much it would cost to replace your computer, furniture, couch, clothing and everything else in your apartment, it may be a lot more than you can afford.
-Do some research to determine how much a renters policy would cost you and what the best renters insurance option is for you.
+You might think that you don’t have many “valuable” belongings, but if you do the math and begin to add up how much it would cost to replace your computer, furniture, couch, clothing, and everything else in your home, it may be a lot more than you can afford.
+Do some research to determine how much a renters policy would cost you and the best renters insurance option for you.